 More information on eligibility criteria, amounts, timescales and how to apply for each relief can be found below.

-Mandatory Rural Rate Relief is for specific businesses in rural settlements which have a population of less than 3000 people.
+From 1 April 2024, Rural Rate Relief became a 100% mandatory relief for specific businesses in rural settlements which have a population of less than 3000 people.
 Our rural settlement list is published in December each year.

 To qualify the property must be: